s-a/sonic-sound-picture/CREATORS.md

 ## Add a new fresh template

-To start from scratch SSP comes with a Blender Addon [Easy SSP](https://github.com/s-a/easy-ssp) which provides a set of tools and utilities to create new fresh template where you can focus on creativity and not on technical aspects 🚀.
+To start from scratch click on `Create Template` button in the `Template` tab section with SPP GUI.
+It creates a template folder with a `.blend` file already contains a pre-configured `empty` `SONIC_SOUND_PICTURE_DATA_STORAGE` which is all you need.
+There is also a little script inside which will render a thumbnail image once you finished your creator process.
+Goto Blender' s `Scripting` area and execute the script.

 ## Clone template files

 If you like an existing template you can make a clone and edit the new copy.
-Since v1.0.15 SSP provides a easy way todo that.
+Since v1.0.18 SSP provides a easy way todo that and provides other useful creator functions.

-1. Select a template you which to clone in the template overview
-2. Click the `Clone` menu item above the overview. *Be sure you provided a `Template Artist name` before!*
+1. Select a template you which to clone in the template overview or create a new one from scratch *Be sure you provided a `Template Artist name` before!*
-3. Click `Edit` or `Browse` menu item
+2. Click `Edit/template.blend` or `Edit/Browse` menu item to continue

 ![Clone a Sonic Sound Picture Template](media/clone_template.JPG)